ichisadashioko/piskel/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Notes

+- Ubuntu 20.04 users need to install `libgconf-2-4` to use the offline binaries.